emir366/DocBench/README.md

 ## Implementations

 We need keys from Hugging Face and OpenAI. (get your own keys and set them to the environment variables `HF_KEY` and `OPENAI_API_KEY`).
 Additionally, you need to set an environment variable called
 'CLIENT_API_KEY' and BASE_URL.

+Things to be aware of:
-If you are running the model via OpenAI, then your OpenAI API key and client API key will be the same.
+1. If you are running models via OpenAI, then your OpenAI API key and client API key will be the same.
+2. If running models locally, BASE_URL will be http://localhost:11434/v1, and a dummy value can be passed for CLIENT_API_KEY (e.g., 'ollama' if running model via Ollama).

 ### a.
 Download